 Beyond his academic leadership, Chodosh has made a global impact through his justice reform efforts, having worked on projects or studies in more than a dozen countries in Asia, Europe, and the Middle East.
 Since 1996, he has played a central role in the growth of mediation in India, where he lectured and taught mediation as a Fulbright Senior Scholar in 2003.
 From 2007-2009, he founded and directed Global Justice Project: Iraq under a $10.4 million grant from the U.S. Department of State.
 This law and policy think tank advised the Iraqi government on legislative and constitutional priorities.
 He has served in advisory positions on justice reform for the World Bank Justice Reform Group, the International Monetary Fund Legal Department, and many court systems, non-profit organizations, and national commissions.
 In 2011, President Chodosh was named a recipient of the Gandhi Peace Award.

-He has published many articles, books, and essays on mediation, legal reform, and comparative law.
-His recent books include: Uniform Civil Code of India: A Blueprint for Scholarly Discourse (with Shimon Shetreet, 2016); Law in Iraq: A Document Companion (with co-editor Chibli Mallat, 2013), both published by Oxford University Press, and Global Justice Reform: A Comparative Methodology, (2005, NYU Press).
+He has published numerous articles, books, and essays on mediation, legal reform, and comparative law.
+His recent books include Uniform Civil Code of India: A Blueprint for Scholarly Discourse (with Shimon Shetreet, 2016), Law in Iraq: A Document Companion (with co-editor Chibli Mallat, 2013), both published by Oxford University Press, and Global Justice Reform: A Comparative Methodology (2005, NYU Press).